 - Inside this variable, we used the ‘lm’ function to tell R to make a linear model.

-- Inside the function we put ‘mpg ~ wt’ the ‘~’ sign means ’tilda’ in English and is used to indicate that ‘mpg’ is a function of ‘wt’.
-This section is the actually notation for the regression model.
+- Inside the function, we put ‘mpg ~ wt’ the ‘~’ sign means ’tilda’ in English and is used to indicate that ‘mpg’ is a function of ‘wt’.
+This section is the actual notation for the regression model.

 - After the comma, we see ‘data = mtcars’ this is telling R to use the ‘mtcar’ dataset.